jacksonloper/bettervoting/docs/contributions/4_issue_lifecycle.md

 Once issue is made, they can be moved to the "New Issue Approval" lane, and a tag for "Ready for Dev Lead" can be added.
 Dev leads will check for issue quality, then set a milestone and add it to the prioritized backlog.

 The prioritized backlog will primarily be sorted by milestone, with the exception of issues with the time sensitive label.
-Time sensitive gets sorted to the top regardless of the label
+Time sensitive gets sorted to the top regardless of the label.

-If an issue is marked with the "Outside Roadmap" milestone, then the issue is removed from kanban board (by removing the project label).
-These issues can be added back to the board later as new milestones are added.

 # Assigning Issues